Ranch Dressing Ingredients: What's in It and How to Make It

 Conclusion

-So, what is ranch dressing made of?
-It’s a delicious combination of mayonnaise, buttermilk, herbs, and a touch of spice that creates a creamy, tangy, and herbaceous sauce.
+Ranch dressing is a delicious combination of mayonnaise, buttermilk, herbs, and a touch of spice that creates a creamy, tangy, and herbaceous sauce.
 Whether you prefer store-bought or homemade, understanding the ingredients and how they work together can help you make the best version for your taste.

 Next time you reach for a bottle of ranch, you'll not only know what's inside but also appreciate the craftsmanship that goes into every drop.
 And who knows—maybe you'll even feel inspired to make your own!